This Is Your Country Too

 The promotional content took the form of a behind-the-scenes story for the making of the 3D storyboard for This Is Your Country Too.
 In effect, the content becomes a means of showcasing the project's methodology of having theatre actors and VR developers co-write immersive stories together in a 3D virtual space, highlighting the value of this methodology in terms of producing better VR stories with more emotional depth, diversity and complexity.

 To begin with, fist we produced set of animated GIFs, published on the Strictly Immersive website.
 The GIFs are aimed at either theatre creators/actors or immersive creators, and use the mechanics from the 3D storyboard for TIYCT to form engaging visual metaphors to communicate key insights about the project’s method.
 A worlds-within-worlds aesthetic is adopted throughout: visually, this communicates the magic of converging theatre with VR storytelling.
 The GIFs serve as visually interesting gateways that leads users into a series of short videos.

-When each of the above GIFs are clicked on, users are led to a series of 60-90-second videos that offer an engaging, story-driven tour of the TIYCT 3D storyboard, using its mechanics to visualise and narrativise project insights.
+When each of the above GIFs are clicked on, users are led to a series of 60-90-second videos on YouTube that offer a story-driven tour of the TIYCT 3D storyboard, using its mechanics to visualise and narrativise project insights.
 These insights concern the project’s cross-disciplinary methodology that other practitioners can apply to their own work.